inaos/inac/doc/api/memory.md

 INA_INLINE int ina_mem_cmp(const void *lhs, const void *rhs, size_t nb) {
 	return INA_MEM_MEMCMP(lhs, rhs, nb);
-}
-/*
- * Locate character in block of memory
- *
- * Searches within the first num bytes of the block of memory pointed by dest
- * for the first occurrence of value (interpreted as an unsigned char), and
- * returns a pointer to it.
- *
- * Both value and each of the bytes checked on the the dest array are
- * interpreted as unsigned char for the comparison.
- *
- * Parameters
- *  dest   Pointer to the block of memory where the search is performed.
- *  value  Value to be located.
-The value is passed as an int, but the
- *         function performs a byte per byte search using the unsigned char
- *         conversion of this value.
- *  nb     Number of bytes to be analyzed.
- *
- * Return
- *  A pointer to the first occurrence of value in the block of memory pointed
- *  by des.
-If the value is not found, the function returns a null pointer.
- */
-INA_INLINE void* ina_mem_chr(const void *dest, int value, size_t nb)
-{
-	INA_ASSERT_NOT_NULL(dest);
-	return INA_MEM_MEMCHR(dest, value, nb);
-}

 ```

 Compare two blocks of memory